andreabellavia/andreabellavia.github.io/README.md

 ## Research

-These are some talks and presentations covering a wide range of my current research activities:
+These are some talks and presentations covering several of my current and past research activities:

  - <a href="SER_talk.pdf">Integrating methods for environmental mixtures in mediation analysis</a>, SER, June 2018